Rising from the North: Critical reception

 The tour received largely positive reviews from critics.
 Reviewers praised the vocal abilities and stage presence of White-Gluz, Fridén and Strid, as well as the visual elements such as lighting and pyrotechnics.

 After attending the London show on October 6, Sheri Bicheno (for Metal Planet Music) noted the energy and atmosphere that openers Soilwork created with their audience, writing "[Soilwork] are genuine about their deliverance and the vibe that they create and by the measure of the screams back to the stage, the feeling amongst their fans is very much reciprocated".

 Reporters noticed how energised the crowds became during the shows - Cris Watkins (for Punk in Focus) wrote, "The crowd surfers pour into the pit, and the Apollo staff have their hands full, but the energy is infectious.
 The twin guitar attack from Björn Gelotte and Chris Broderick rips through the venue, pushing the crowd to their limits.
 They wrap their set with a triple-hit of “The Mirrors [sic] Truth”, “I Am Above”, and finally “My Sweet Shadow” a fitting climax to a monumental performance".

 Critics reported enjoying the performances of new (then-unreleased) tracks from Arch Enemy's upcoming album Blood Dynasty, and Buffy (for Folk N Rock) wrote, "What made their set even more special was the live debut of “Liars & Thieves,” a track from their newly announced album, Blood Dynasty.
 Experiencing new material live, especially when it’s delivered with such raw power, felt like an exclusive gift to everyone in attendance".

-Set lists

-The set lists from Arch Enemy, In Flames and Soilwork are representative of the concert on October 3, 2024, in Glasgow, and did not represent all of the shows on the tour.